Skip to main content

 Lynch would later work with CBS, Paramount, The History Channel, and several independent production houses in creative consulting and production capacities.

 That same year, Lynch approached the City of Fort Wayne with a redevelopment concept for a former rail yard and riverfront property near the city’s downtown.
 Named for an adjoining city park, the Headwaters Junction concept proposed to combine river, rail, and trail development near downtown.
-Endorsed as as “big, bold, and transformational” by the Fort Wayne Legacy Task Force in 2012, the project was included in the proposed Fort Wayne River District and heralded as a “catalytic destination” by consultants SWA Group in 2014.
+Endorsed as “big, bold, and transformational” by the Fort Wayne Legacy Task Force in 2012, the project was included in the proposed Fort Wayne River District.
+It was heralded as a “catalytic destination” by consultants SWA Group in 2014.

-In 2010, Lynch was hired as adjunct instructor of cinematography for Huntington University’s growing Digital Media Arts program.
+In 2010, Lynch was hired as an adjunct cinematography instructor for Huntington University’s growing Digital Media Arts program.
 Later that same year, he was hired to manage and maintain the university’s film and animation equipment and facilities and began teaching advanced cinematography, advanced directing and producing, film theory, as well as other film production courses.

 Lynch was heralded as a “creative entrepreneur” by Arts United of Greater Fort Wayne and a “community connector” by Leadership Fort Wayne in 2011.
 He produced the popular My City music video in late 2011.
 In 2013, Lynch was recognized as one of Northeast Indiana’s “Forty Under 40” by the Greater Fort Wayne Business Weekly.